Akio6265/assignment-FSD-backend/README.md

 # Dashboard backend

 This is a project given as an assignment, its the backend part of the assignment made with framework "EXPRESS.js" using ts.
-This backend is mostly a bunch of quality apis.
+This backend is mostly a bunch of quality APIs.

 # Routers
 There are 2 types of routers, get and post.
-Here's a briefly representation on al the routers.
+Here's a Brief representation on all  the routers.

 ## dashboard